sroecker/stpol/README.md

 >crab -c YOUR_DIR -report
 >lumiCalc2.py --without-checkforupdate -i YOUR_DIR/res/lumiSummary.json overview

+#Step2 output

+The canonical step2(iso) output is currently in *fileList_Step2_local/*, but note that the b-tag weight is currently not yet validated

 #Step3 code
 The code is an FWLite loop, which is available in *CMSSW_5_3_8/src/SingleTopPolarization/Analysis/bin/Step3_EventLoop.cpp* and can be compiled by either setting up *CMSSW_5_3_8* using (make sure you have no uncommitted changes in your working directory)